-The financing objective adopted for the previous investigation of the Fund as at 30 June 2022 was to target a funding range of between 100% and 110% assets coverage of Vested Benefits in respect of members in the Defined Benefit Scheme and the Lifetime Pensions Scheme.
+The financing objective adopted for the previous investigation of the Fund as at 30 June 2023 was to target assets at least equal to 100% of the Vested Benefits of the Defined Benefit Scheme (i.e. active and deferred members only) and Lifetime Pension Scheme members not covered by the Challenger Life annuity policy.